 EARTH 331-0 Field Problems in Sedimentary Geology Field methods in stratigraphy and sedimentology; interpretation of depositional systems, facies models, and sequence stratigraphy based on field observations.
-Continuation of 330; 3/2-week field trip to Colorado and Utah in late August to mid-September, returning in time for fall classes.
+Continuation of 330; 31⁄2-week field trip to Colorado and Utah in late August to mid-September, returning in time for fall classes.
 Prerequisite: 330.

 EARTH 340-0 Paleobiology Major fossil groups; origin and evolution of life; speciation and mass extinction; evolution of communities and ecosystems.
 Application of paleobiologic methods to paleoenvironmental reconstruction.
-Prerequisite: 105, 106, 201, or 203; or consent of instructor.
+Pre-requisite: 105, 106, 201, or 203; or consent of instructor.

 EARTH 341-0 Quaternary Climate Change: Ice Ages to the Age of Oil Methods for reconstructing and dating past environmental changes, causes of natural climate change, and major climate events of the Quaternary through the present.
 Their relevance for understanding current climate change.
 Prerequisite: 201 or consent of instructor.

 EARTH 350-0 Physics of the Earth for ISP Solid-earth geophysics: the earth's gravity field, the earth's magnetic field, interior of the earth, heat flow, elementary wave propagation, plate tectonics.
-Prerequisite: second-year standing in ISP or comparable background in mathematics and physics; consent of instructor.
+Prerequisite: second-year standing in ISP or comparable background in mathematics and physics, or consent of instructor.

 Earth 351-0 Forming a Habitable Planet Formation and evolution of planets permitting life; global geophysical and geochemical processes critical in our planet's development; prospects for life within our solar system and beyond; exoplanet discovery and categorization.
-Prerequisite: EARTH 202, ISP 350, PHYSICS 101, BIOL SCI 103 or 210, or CHEM 101.
+Prerequisite: 202, 350, PHYSICS 101, BIOL SCI 103 or 210, or CHEM 101.

 EARTH 360-0 Instrumentation and Field Methods Theory and practicum on electronic instrumentation for monitoring and measurement in earth sciences, including data loggers, conceptual design and construction of electronic sensors, signal processing, data management, and network design.
 Prerequisite: 201 or 202; or consent of instructor.
+EARTH 390-0 Special Topics in Earth and Planetary Sciences

+Topics of current interest to students and faculty.
+Prerequisites vary.
+May be repeated for credit with different topic.
 EARTH 398-0 Undergraduate Seminar Opportunity for advanced work through supervised reading, research, and discussion.
 Open only by invitation of the department.
 EARTH 399-0 Independent Study Special problems under direct supervision of one or more staff members.
 Comprehensive report and examination required.
 Open with consent of department to juniors and seniors who have completed field of concentration in the department.